Java and Security Configuration

 Java Version

-When you create an Azure VM deployment or edit a deactivated Azure VM deployment, you can define the Java version that Control Hub sets up on the provisioned Azure VM instance.
+When you create or edit most deployment types, you can define the Java version that Control Hub bundles into the Docker image or sets up on the provisioned instances.
 You cannot define the Java version while a deployment is active.

 In most cases, you can use the default Java version.
 Some stage libraries and use cases require specific Java versions, as described in Java Versions and Available Features.